Bazalgette Tunnel Limited (trading name “Tideway”) ("We") are committed to protecting and respecting your privacy.

 The Data Protection Laws provide certain rights for data subjects.
 You may be entitled to request access to information we hold about you, or to request that your information is erased, that its processing is restricted, or that any inaccurate information we hold in relation to you is rectified.
 You also have the right to object to the processing of your data and, in some circumstances, you may have the right to receive the information we hold about you in a machine-readable format.
-You can exercise these rights at any time by contacting us at [email protected] or by writing to: the Compliance and Information Officer, Bazalgette Tunnel Limited, Cottons Centre, Cottons Lane, , London SE1 2QG.
+You can exercise these rights at any time by contacting us at [email protected] or by writing to: The Legal Team, Bazalgette Tunnel Limited, Cottons Centre, Cottons Lane, London SE1 2QG.
+We have a subject access request form which you are not required to use but may assist you.
 All requests received will be handled in accordance with the Data Protection Laws and our legal obligations.

 You may also have the right to lodge a complaint in relation to Tideway’s processing of your personal data with a local supervisory authority.